Following my climb up Skiddaw on the first day of my holiday, I fancied something a little bit more sedate, though at times no less hair-raising.

 Finally, I had reached Hardknott Fort.
 I can’t say it was obvious where it was.
 I had a suspicion where it might be from the view from the top but several close-shaves with death later and I had slightly lost my bearings.
 Then I saw something incredible, a person, real and alive and on two feet.

-I stopped the car on the edge of the road which was technically the middle of the road too as it being incredibly narrow.
+I stopped the car on the edge of the road which was technically the middle of the road too with it being incredibly narrow.
 “I don’t suppose you know where Hardknott Fort is?”, I asked the young walker.
 “You mean this?” he replied as he stepped away from a small information sign.

 No part of Hardknott Fort is taller than a person but is quite a vast site and rather complex too with the remains of many rooms, buildings, and walls.
 The fort is incredibly rugged and picturesque and is both overshadowed but somehow at home amongst the surrounding peaks.

-On one side you can look down into the green and fertile valley, a reminder of why the Romans came here at all, to secure the only semi-direct pass from Ravenglass fort and baths on the coast their forts at Kendal.
+On one side you can look down into the green and fertile valley, a reminder of why the Romans came here at all, to secure the only semi-direct pass from Ravenglass fort and baths on the coast to their forts inland at Kendal.

 The ground was both incredibly rocky and boggy at the same time and what was once an outpost of the Roman Empire is now being used by sheep, desperately trying to find nutrition on the thin grass and hiding from the wind, rain and snow behind the various walls.